 SCA 4 provides that the courts of appeal have appellate jurisdiction when superior courts have original jurisdiction "in causes of a type within the appellate jurisdiction of the courts of appeal on June 30, 1995" and in other causes prescribed by statute.
-The effect of this provision is to freeze the court of appeal jurisdiction as it existed on June 30, 1995, regardless of changes that may have occurred since then.
+The effect of this provision is to perpetuate the court of appeal jurisdiction as it existed on June 30, 1995, but allow for expansion of the court of appeal jurisdiction.

-The provision presents a number of challenges, including ascertaining what it means to be a cause "of a type" within the court of appeal jurisdiction, keeping the legal community aware of the historical jurisdiction of the court of appeal, and dealing with pending appeals on the operative date of SCA 4 in matters of a type that were not within the appellate jurisdiction of the court of appeal on June 30, 1995.
+The provision presents a number of challenges, including ascertaining what it means to be a cause "of a type" within the court of appeal jurisdiction, keeping the legal community aware of the historical jurisdiction of the court of appeal, and dealing with pending appeals on the operative date of SCA 4 in causes of a type that were not within the appellate jurisdiction of the court of appeal on June 30, 1995.